bahrus/xtal-method/README.md

 </xtal-method>
 ```

+Another approach to server-side generated content is discussed below.

 ## Syntax Shenanigans

 It is highly desired that the contents of the script tag not be processed by the browser before being manipulated by the \<xtal-method\> as it is a waste of processing and a potential source of unintended side effects (like introducing a bunch of global variables).
 There are a number of ways this can be done, with the pro's and con's listed below: